-In one randomized controlled trial, the “gold standard” of scientific research, 96 subjects with Alzheimer’s disease were given either a placebo or a supplement containing PS three times per day.
+In one randomized controlled trial, the “gold standard” of scientific research, 96 subjects with brain fog were given either a placebo or a supplement containing PS three times per day.
 At the beginning of the study and after two months, subjects were tested on their ability to perform seven activities of daily living.
 Those taking PS performed similarly before and after supplementation, while those taking the placebo significantly declined during that time.3

 Then there’s Ginkgo Biloba.
 Most people have heard of the memory enhancing benefits of Ginkgo Biloba and for good reason.
 It works.
 It’s one of the most popular herbal supplements due to its high antioxidant levels.

 In one study done at Oregon State University, researchers found that those taking Ginkgo Biloba regularly had a 70% lower risk of developing brain fog.4